aiscience-22/UA_War/README.md

 ![repo_org.png](/Notes/repo_org.png)

 We created [Team Git Best Practices and Repo Organization](https://github.com/aiscience-22/UA_War/blob/main/Notes20/TeamGITBestPractices.md):
-1. All premliminary data research and transformation live in the Preliminary Data Analysis - Directory
+1. All preliminary data research and transformation live in the Preliminary Data Analysis - Directory
 2. Main project files that consist of combining the various data set together and machine learning of data will live on the top level of the directory
 3. All support data files and images live in a sub directory under the main Resources directory.